JuliaDynamics/DiscreteEvents.jl/docs/src/overview.md

 !!! note
     A function `f` running as a `SimProcess` is put in a loop.
-So it has to give back control by e.g. doing a `take!(in)` on its input channel or by calling `delay!` etc., which will `yield` it.
+So it has to give back control by e.g. doing a `take!(input)` on its input channel or by calling `delay!` etc., which will `yield` it.
 Otherwise it will after start starve everything else!